shubhomoydas/ad_examples/README.md

 To execute the code:

 1. **Run code from the checkout folder**.
 The outputs will be generated under 'temp' folder.
-The `pythonw` command is used on OSX with python 2.7, but `python` should be used with Python 3.6 on OSX, or on Linux.

 2. To avoid import errors, make sure that `PYTHONPATH` is configured correctly to include the ad_examples source dir: `.:/usr/local/lib/python`